Duke Energy Q4 2024 Earnings Call Transcript

 Shar Pourreza

 Perfect.
 And thanks guys so much.
-And Harry and Lynn, a big congrats on both your Phase 2s and Lynn, I know we're going to miss you a lot.
-It's been over 20 years of earnings calls and -- but it's going to be fun watching you take overboard so thank you much.
+And Harry and Lynn, big congrats on both your Phase IIs.
+And Lynn, I know we're going to miss you a lot.
+It's been over twenty years of earnings calls and but it's going to be fun watching you take over board.

 Operator